Bahyyazid/HID-Controller/README.md

 Control your HID Streetlight by using 6 relays.

-Ideally, a 4-channel solid-state relay should be used for the 4 x 36-watt Philips BTA Fluorescent Ballast and 2 relay for the 18-watt Philips BPL and superimposed ignitor on neutral side.
+Ideally, a 4-channel solid-state relay should be used for the 4 x 36-watt Philips BTA Fluorescent Ballast, 2 relays for the 18-watt Philips BPL, and a superimposed ignitor on the neutral side.
 This doesn't need an additional relay since it uses a series ignitor.

 For the large version, use a 4-channel 30A relay: 1 relay for a 100-watt Philips BSN ballast, 1 relay for a 125-watt Philips BHL Ballast, 1 relay to switch on/off the BAG 250W/400W Ballast, and 1 relay to switch between 250W (NO) and 400W (NC) Mode.
 You can use an extra Relay to switch on and off the semi-parallel ignitor and connect with a 100W ballast relay signal.